Company Name – Laurus Labs Limited (Laurus Labs)

 Key segment details of Laurus Labs are:

-Anti-retroviral API – Antiretroviral (ARV) APIs accounted for 50% of company revenue in FY17 but only 38% of revenue in FY21.
+Anti-retroviral API – Antiretroviral (ARV) APIs accounted for 50% of company revenue in FY17 but only 41% of revenue in FY22.
 Laurus has been a global leader in Efavirenz production but has since diversified into other ARV API, such as Dolutegravir, Tenofovir, and Lamivudine (don’t worry – even I can’t make much out of the names!).
 Key other players in ARV API are Cipla and Aurobindo Pharma.
-Company is undertaking capex of INR 900 cr to expand its API capacity.
+Company is undertaking a capex of INR 900 cr to expand its API capacity.

-Finished Dosage - Finished Dosage business accounts for 35% of Laurus revenues in FY21, having grown from a very small base in FY18.
-The business is built on backward integration of own API and consists of sales of ARV dosage forms to Low and Middle-Income countries.
+Finished Dosage - Finished Dosage business accounts for 38% of Laurus revenues in FY22, having grown from a very small base in FY18.
+The business is built on backward integration of its API and consists of sales of ARV dosage forms to Low and Middle-Income countries.
 Laurus Labs plans to diversify into non-ARV formulations and expects the US and European markets to become a larger share of revenues in the future.
-The company is doubling its oral solids capacity to 10 billion units, in view of increasing demand.
+The company is doubling its oral solids capacity to 10 billion units, given increasing demand.
 Laurus Labs has new contracts from European players for generic formulations, which provides further visibility into growth for this division.

-CDMO – CDMO accounted for 10% of company revenue in FY21.
+CDMO – CDMO accounted for 19% of company revenue in FY22.
 The synthesis business has 50 ongoing projects and 4 commercial projects.
 There are over 100 R&D scientists working, and the company has 4 Big Pharma clients.
 In terms of capacity expansion, Laurus Labs commercialized unit 1 during 1QFY22.
 It created a subsidiary LSPL and is building manufacturing facilities, which will lend self-sufficiency to the CDMO business going forward.
+CDMO is driving revenue growth for the Company.

 Key strengths of the Company are:

-Promoters’ technical background has helped in early identification of business opportunities
+Promoters’ technical background has helped in the early identification of business opportunities

 Key weaknesses of the Company are: